PLCHome/node-red-contrib-velux/README.md

 ### Currently tested with API 3.14 from 01.10.2018 version 0.2.0.0.71
 ---

+## Current problems

+GW_NODE_STATE_POSITION_CHANGED_NTF contains an incorrect timestamp.
+The lowest 2 bytes of the 4 bytes are sent to the higher 2 bytes and the lowest 2 bytes are 0.
+In response to the "GW_GET_ALL_NODES_INFORMATION_REQ" command, the correct time stamp is sent:
+5be8d806 - 2018-11-12T01: 31: 50.000Z
+15 sec Later a "GW_NODE_STATE_POSITION_CHANGED_NTF" hits.
+This contains a timestamp: d8160000 correct was here 5be8d816

+If there is no communication with the KLF every 10 minutes to 15 minutes, the connection will be disconnected as described in the manual.
+If this happens when the home monitor "GW_HOUSE_STATUS_MONITOR_ENABLE_REQ" is activated, the KLF200 is no longer reachable.
+The KLF200 no longer sends the TLS command "Change Cipher Spec." on TLS start.
+This means that TLS encryption can no longer be initiated.
+I saw these in the wireshark.
+Should anyone else notice this error, it would be nice if that this someone also reports to the VELUX hotline.

+The KLF200 needs more than 3 seconds to connect.
+It needs more then a second to send the key and more then a second for the TLS command "Change Cipher Spec.".

+---

 ### The connect password is the WLAN-Password not the web config password
 ---